lukezsmith/stm32-cli/README.md

 # stm32-cli
-This is a FreeRTOS C project for the STM32F407 Discovery board that runs a number of GPIO tasks through a UART-driven command line interface.
+A FreeRTOS C project for the STM32F407 Discovery board that runs a number of GPIO tasks through a UART-driven command line interface.
 This project uses GoogleTest for unit testing.

 ![stm32-cli](images/stm32-cli.gif)